Information for Students

 - Be more informed about graduate study and career options

 The structure and matching process⇧ This program is facilitated by University staff who will support you and your mentor throughout the program.

-The Science Industry Mentoring Program is a career-based informal mentoring program.
+The STEM Industry Mentoring Program is a career-based informal mentoring program.
 The aim of this program is to expand your knowledge of, and connection with, the professional world.